ycoroneos/LightDraw/paper/LIDR_detailed.md

 Graphs are shown [here](https://github.com/ycoroneos/LightDraw/blob/condensed/README.md) at the bottom.
 The benchmark scene was made by animating a camera on a predetermined path.
 Every run of the benchmark consisted of the same fly-through and animations so the computational variance is low.
+There are between 5 and 192 fully-dynamic, shadow-casting lights.
+This scene represents a nightmare scenario for a videogame.
+The light count stops at 192 because the performance was abysmal at the important resolutions of 1920x1080 and 3840x2160.

 At resolutions below 3840x2160, LIDR without shadows can easily maintain a smooth frame rate no matter how many lights.
 There are two interesting